Do you have one week in Provence but no car? Fear not. It is easy to explore Provence by rail.

 Don’t miss visiting the Calanques, limestone cliffs rising out of the sea.
 I took a boat trip from Cassis to visit the Calanques and was blown away by their scale.
 Several companies offer regular departures from the port.

 Where to stay in Cassis

-I stayed at the Sure Hotel Couer de Cassis, a simple hotel tucked in one of the streets leading up from the port.
-Rates from around £90 per night.
+I stayed in this simple but charming hotel, tucked in one of the streets leading up from the port.

 Where to eat in Cassis